Image caption appears here

 3. SEO Doctor

-The SEC Doctor app lives up to its surgical name by scanning your Shopify store for SEO issues and then providing a diagnostic report about how to fix them.
+The SEO Doctor app lives up to its surgical name by scanning your Shopify store for SEO issues and then providing a diagnostic report about how to fix them.
 This app will take the reins on a complete evaluation of your on-page SEO related issues, image alt text issues, 404 Errors, and Google data structure setup.

 There’s even the option to speak with an SEO guru about how to fix your site’s specific problems.